goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 [^lowstakes]: Even if it is a problem, it’s not one that I care about.

 My argument focuses on the long-lived, specialised, complex systems that software engineers like me are accountable for.
-Architectural soundness can only truly be proven weeks or months into the future when new requirements and changes come in.
+These differ because while initial speed and early feedback are valuable, they still cannot tell you whether you got it right: architectural soundness can only truly be proven weeks or months into the future when new requirements and changes come in.

 Trusting AI to fully maintain critical parts of your system is a risk.

-LLMs are most effective when dealing with small contexts.
+LLMs are most capable when dealing with small contexts.
 This context is the amount of text (split into short word ‘tokens’) that an agent keeps in memory, and which must include both the thing being worked on (in this case, all of the relevant code) and your prompt for the task it needs to carry out.
 It also includes all the internal reasoning performed by the model as it works through the problem.

 This means that the more code you have --- and an AI will write _a lot_ of it --- the faster this context will fill up.
-Complex code means the LLM will also struggle to deliver the necessary change, much like a human would.
+Complex code means the LLM will also struggle to deliver the necessary change.

 Because LLMs are not accountable for incidents, and have no fear of breaking the codebase, they will present a solution that might _appear_ correct but that, once tested, surfaces other problems.
 You enter a cycle of prompting the agent to fix issues until, eventually, you are satisfied with the apparent result.